MicroEJ Glossary

 The Core Engine, also named MEJ32, is a scalable 32-bit core for resource-constrained embedded devices.
 It is delivered in various flavors, mostly as a binary software package.
 The Core Engine allows applications written in various languages to run in a safe container.

-A Multi-Sandbox Executable is an Executable that implements the ability to be extended, by exposing a set of APIs and a memory space to link Sandboxed Applications. (formerly called a Multi-app Firmware)
+A Multi-Sandbox Executable is an Executable that implements the ability to be extended, by exposing a Runtime Environment and a memory space to link Sandboxed Applications.

 A Foundation Library is a library that provides core or hardware-dependent functionalities.
 A Foundation Library combines Managed Code (Java, Javascript, managed-C, etc. ) and low-level APIs (C, asm, etc.) implemented by one or more Abstraction Layers through a native interface (SNI).